How to Winterize a Sprinkler System

-You rely on your sprinklers to keep your lawn looking great most of the year, but when autumn rolls along you need to take some time to empty and insulate them so they’ll be every bit as reliable next spring.
-If you fail to winterize your sprinkler system properly, when the cold weather hits, any water left in the lines can freeze, expand, and crack, potentially causing costly damage to a likely expensive system.
+Sprinklers keep your lawn looking great most of the year, but when autumn rolls along, take some time to empty and insulate them, so they’ll be every bit as reliable next spring.
+If you fail to winterize your sprinkler system properly, any water left in the lines can freeze, expand, and crack when the cold weather hits, potentially causing costly damage to a likely expensive system.

-If you’re not using potable water for irrigation, your system may not include a backflow device, but if it does, turn it off via two valve shut-off handles on the separate pipes feeding into the device.
+If you’re not using potable water for irrigation, your system may not include a backflow device.
+If it does, turn it off via two valve shut-off handles on the separate pipes feeding into the device.
 Just turn these rectangular handles clockwise one-quarter to one-half turn; use pliers if the valves are too tight to turn by hand.

 Your next move depends on the type of drain valve you have.

-• If your sprinkler system uses an automatic drain valve, this spring-loaded drain valve will open every time the system shuts off because there is little to no water pressure running through the lines to press and close the valves.
+- If your sprinkler system uses an automatic drain valve, this spring-loaded drain valve will open every time the system shuts off because there is little to no water pressure running through the lines to press and close the valves.
 But this draining won’t release water trapped inside the valves themselves.

 After emptying the mainline via automatic draining or manual draining, make certain that no water remains around the various valves that could expand when temperatures drop.
 Depending on your system, you may have a “boiler drain valve” or a “stop and waste valve,” which will turn off the local water supply and also allow for draining that pipe.

 Locate this valve’s drain cap and open the valve to drain the last of the water left between the irrigation system and the backflow device.
-If you plan to hire professionals to perform a blow-out, proceed to Step 4; if you’re looking only to drain the pipes, you can proceed to Step 5.
+If you plan to hire professionals to perform a blow-out, move on to Step 4.
+If you’re looking only to drain the pipes, you can proceed to Step 5.

 But it’s hard to know for certain that there’s not some left behind—say, caught around a dip or curve in a pipe that has shifted since installation.
 For this reason, experts recommend calling in a professional to take a further precaution that will release any last lingering water remaining in the sprinkler system: blowing out the pipes using an air compressor.

 After the professionals connect their air compressor to the hose leading from the water main supply and blow out your sprinkler system zone by zone, they should also close the main shut-off valves.
 They’ll also drain any water that collected around your backflow preventer (the device that isolates the system’s backflow and keeps it safe from damage).

-You can turn rain mode on for the winter to prevent the system from watering at all.
-This way you can avoid shutting the system off and losing the programmed settings, which would leave you with the hassle of reprogramming come spring.
-The sensor uses such a small amount of energy that leaving it on through the winter won’t add to your energy costs.
+You can turn rain mode on for the winter to prevent the system from watering.
+This way you can avoid shutting the system off and losing the programmed settings on your sprinkler controller, which would leave you with the hassle of reprogramming come spring.
+The sensor uses such a small amount of energy that leaving it on through the winter won’t typically add much to your energy costs.
 In the spring, simply turn off the rain mode and watering will resume like clockwork.